MicrosoftDocs/entra-docs/docs/external-id/customers/quickstart-trial-setup.md

    > [!NOTE]
    > At the end of the free trial period, your free trial tenant will be disabled and deleted.
 You can always come back and register for another trial using this link: https://aka.ms/ciam-free-trial.

-During the free trial period, you'll have access to all product features with few exceptions.
+During the free trial period, you have access to all product features with few exceptions.
 See the following table for comparison:

 |  Features | Microsoft Entra External ID Trial (without credit card) | Microsoft Entra account includes Partners (needs credit card)  |
 |----------|:-----------:|:------------:|